World Eternal Happiness Month!

 From the National Poetry Month FAQ:

 As a slight aside, my open letter to the Academy of American Poets is as follows: Please hire a professional writer, possibly William Shatner, to write a National Poetry Month FAQ that actually has something to do with poetry.
-And no, the fact that both will become obsolete when I'm done creating my universal human language doesn't count.
+And no, the fact that both are impossible to understand doesn't count.

 For the last several months, my colleagues at Something Awful and I have been working on a plan to expand National Poetry Month into a multicultural event that will unite the whole world.
-Or, failing that, America and whichever part of the middle east currently has the most words devoted to what happens when one of their freedom fighters sends a precision-guided payload of Allah's wrath down the Death Star thermal exhaust port of our evil government.
+Or, failing that, America and whichever part of the middle east currently hates us the most.
 The result of our discussions was an idea so brilliant, yet simultaneously so utterly simple that it's easy to see why the Academy of American Poets was too busy unifying the confederacy of their mouths and Langston Hughes's dick to notice it themselves.
+World Eternal Happiness Month.

 Creating a Month-Long Celebration of Worldwide Unity, Part 2

-Suffused with the common goal of both the mindless consumer drones blindly pursuing the American dream of owning a Nelly CD factory and the brave rebels attempting to martyr their way into an afterlife paradise filled with Hot Teen Sluts Who Know how to Party, World Eternal Happiness Month was now ready for its grand introduction via this website.
+Serving as a central clearing house for the hopes of all humanity, World Eternal Happiness Month was now ready to be catalyzed via this website.
 But before I could begin changing the world I would first have to rebuild myself from the inside.
 Ever since watching Cutey Honey volume 1, I have wanted to be happy, but was I ready for the long-term commitment of eternal happiness?
 To find out I attended amateur poetry night at my college, hoping to gain some valuable insight on savoring life as one savors a fine wine or whatever it is poets do in between not watching TV.

 Part 3: The Poetry Reading